Biden's Cabinet half-empty after slow start in confirmations

-WASHINGTON (AP) — President Joe Biden’s Cabinet is taking shape at the slowest pace of any in modern history, with fewer than a dozen nominees for top posts confirmed more than a month into his tenure.
+WASHINGTON (AP) — President Joe Biden’s Cabinet is taking shape at the slowest pace of any in modern history, with just over a dozen nominees for top posts confirmed more than a month into his tenure.

-Among Biden’s 23 nominees with Cabinet rank, just 11 have been confirmed by the Senate, or about half.
+Among Biden’s 23 nominees with Cabinet rank, just 13 have been confirmed by the Senate, or a little over half.
 And among the 15 core nominees to lead federal agencies, 10 have been confirmed, or about two thirds.
 According to the Center for Presidential Transition, about a month into their first terms, the previous four presidents had 84% of their core Cabinet picks confirmed.

+On Tuesday, Biden's Cabinet was thrown into further uncertainty when his nominee to lead the White House budget office, Neera Tanden, withdrew from consideration after her nomination faced opposition from key senators on both sides of the aisle.

 The delay in confirmations means some departments are left without their top decision-makers as they attempt to put in place policies to address the overlapping crises brought on by the coronavirus pandemic.